elastic-rs/elastic/README.md

 Currently only compiling on the `nightly` channel.
 Support for `stable` will be added.

+If the build is red, you can check the Travis build history to find the last `nightly` version that worked.
+Failures are usually because of Rust regressions.

 ## Goals

-To provide a strongly-typed, full-featured and efficient Elasticsearch client for Rust over asynchronous io.
+To provide a strongly-typed, full-featured and efficient Elasticsearch client for Rust over asynchronous (eventually) io.

 I'd like to follow a similar pattern to the Query DSL as the C# client does, where type info is always available when constructing queries.
 With Rust, it should be possible to produce a synax that's closer to the actual JSON spec, possibly using macros.